truefoundry/truefoundry-docs/deploy-on-own-cloud/servicefoundry-bootstrap.md

   # The below are installation secrets that will be provided as is.
   # These are customised for your account.
 Please use the provided values as
   # is.
-  imagePullCredentials: '<to be provided by Truefoundry Team>'
+  imagePullCredentials: "<to_be_provided_by_truefoundry>"

   # Auth token for your workload cluster
-  sfyAgentToken: ''<Copy from the token provided in UI>''
+  sfyAgentToken: "<to_be_taken_from_clusters_ui_in_truefoundry_dashboard>"

-  # Host for the control plane
+  # Host for the control plane.
+The default value is the inner cluster IP, but
-  controlPlaneHost: '<Url for the control plane dashboard>'
+  # you can provide the url of the dashboard in case control plane is on a different
+  # cluster
+  controlPlaneHost: "truefoundry-truefoundry-frontend-app.truefoundry.svc.cluster.local:3000"

-  # Configure the below with the url you wish to set up the workload on.
+  # Configure the below with the url that you configure in the ingress.
   # NOTE: This host should be accessible to control-plane
-  workloadHost: ''
+  workloadHost: "tfy-workload-sfy-proxy.tfy-workload.svc.cluster.local:3000"

-  # Base domain url that will be used to map your services against this cluster
+  # Base domain url that will be used to map your services against this cluster.
-  baseDomainUrl: '<base domain attached to this cluster>'
+  # Without this, all services deployed by Servicefoundry will be ClusterIP.
+  baseDomainUrl: ""

   # Monitoring: we can provision grafana, loki, prometheous stacks within your cluster
   # 1. disabled : No monitoring components will be setup by truefoundry